 “Yep.”
 Lessa responded without turning around, she listened to the door swing shut and her parents’ feet walk across the deck, then truck doors slam and an engine roaring to life.
 Only then did she lift her head to watch the truck start down the driveway and roll out of view, when she could hear it no longer she jumped up and marched through the house.

-"Hey, Brody, I'm going to go ride okay?
-I'll be back in a couple of hours."
+“Hey, Brody, I’m going to go ride okay?
+I’ll be back later.”
 She called in the general direction of the living room.

-"Ok."
-Lessa's six year old brother, Brody said from the family room where he was playing games.
-He was used to her riding when their parents were gone and he didn't care because he felt grown being left by himself.
+“Ok.”
+Lessa’s six year old brother, Brody called from the family room where he was playing games.
+He was used to her riding when their parents were gone, truth be told it made him feel grown up to be left alone.

-Half an hour later Lessa was on Storm's back and they were galloping over a trail enjoying the wind in their hair.
+Half an hour later Lessa was on Storm’s back and they were galloping over a trail enjoying the wind in their hair.
 Lessa only truly felt at home when she was with her horse riding.
 No responsibility.
 No pressure from her mother to be like the other kids.
 No peers judging her for being too divergent and intense.

 William, Lessa’s father worked in a barn where he bred champion horses, and when Lessa asked for a horse at the age of five he let her pick what horses he would breed to get the foal she wanted.
 Lessa was there the night her Storm was born and went with her father to work nearly every day for the next year until they brought Lessa’s pony home.
 Lessa had been the one to raise her horse under her father’s close supervision.
 Teaching her ground work, how to accept a halter, walk on a lead, stand for a hoof cleanings among other things.
 When they were both slightly older Lessa taught Storm how to be saddled and behave on a lunge line and after Storm’s bones had settled Lessa taught her how to behave with a rider.
 After being together for ten years Storm was Lessa’s closest friend and they knew each other better than anyone.